Group relations conferences

 Our experience is that having an opportunity to learn about leading from the middle, and learning in the middle of a complex organisation, is something that a group relations conference really allows you to do.

-For more information on upcoming group relations conferences contact Kara Florish
+For more information on upcoming group relations conferences, please contact Maisam Datoo.

 How can you take up your professional role at work with a stronger sense of freedom and authority ?
 The conference is a three-day intensive...